 What to Do After Being Fired in California

 Getting fired in California for any reason is no fun.
 But being fired wrongfully can be a nightmare, especially when you aren’t sure what to do next.
 At Bibiyan Law Group, P.C., we think employers should treat their employees with dignity and respect.
 Our team believes in compassion and clear communication, and we take pride in being there for clients at every step of the employment claims process.
 Our ultimate mission is to protect your employment interests and ensure that big businesses and powerful individuals never trample on your rights.
 Contact us if you were fired and have concerns about whether your termination was legal.
-We can answer your questions and help you determine your next best steps.
+Our Los Angeles wrongful termination lawyer can answer your questions and help you determine your next best steps.

 What Is At-Will Employment?